-Cofense’s malware intelligence service provides accurate and timely alerts about cryptojacking malware and ransomware being circulated in phishing emails.
-Subscribe to our malware intelligence service and stay ahead of email-borne threats in order to better protect your network, your data, and your users.
+Cofense’s Intelligence ThreatHQ service provides accurate and timely alerts about cryptojacking malware and ransomware being circulated in phishing emails.
+Subscribe to our intelligence service and stay ahead of email-borne threats in order to better protect your network, your data, and your users.
 Sign up for complimentary threat alerts here.

 What is Cryptojacking?

 Cryptojacking definition: Cryptojacking is the unauthorized use of someone else’s computer to mine cryptocurrency.
 Cybercriminals infect computers with a crypto-mining code that works in the background, mining cryptocurrency and delivering it to attackers as unsuspecting victims use their computers normally.

 Although individual computers don ́t yield much processing power on their own, attackers can build a botnet of infected devices and make them work together – harnessing vast processor resources across a network of infected computers and stealing a small amount of bandwidth from each.